Hotshotsteam/ionic2-up/README.md

 Configuration is also arranged to allow new bootstrap projects based on this one, to set up more specific platforms and environments without specific app code.

+Project dependencies are expected to be provided by docker containers and are started with docker-compose.

 ## Features

 ### Containerised Dependencies